MariaLuisaRatto/catcheRdocs/source/catcheR_10XcatchQC.rst

 ------------

 1. In the same working folder used previously with ``catcheR_10Xcatch``, run ``catcheR_10XcatchQC``.
-   This will regenerate QC plots (see :ref:`FigureSPFourFour`) and suggest new thresholds.
+   This will regenerate QC plots and suggest new thresholds.

 .. code-block:: R